weichenliu0571/SOFTDEV/10_flask-jinja/readme.md

 ```
 #Q0: What will happen if you remove render_template from this line? (log your prediction before you pull the trigger...)

-#P0: It will just break because we don't have the necessary imported function
+#P0: It will just break because we don't have the necessary imported function.
+The specific error is a NameError.

 #Q1: Can all of your teammates confidently predict the URL to use to load this page?